aekala/aekala.github.io/source/_posts/Pimp-My-PC-An-Introduction-to-Linux-Ricing.md

   Your browser does not support the video tag.
 </video><p class="img-caption">example of a tiling window manager</p>

 The term “ricing” comes from street racing.
 Asian drivers would customize their (typically Japanese-built) cars with paints, rims, spoilers, stickers, and other accessories.
+Similar to something you might see on the MTV show Pimp My Ride.
 Originally it was an insulting term with racial overtones, but over time it was adopted by the online programming community and now refers to customizing your operating system to make it look cooler or work better for you.

 # What is Linux and why is it used for ricing?